15th Panzergrenadier Division: Sicily

 In July 1943 a new 15th Panzergrenadier Division, commanded by Generalleutnant Eberhard Rodt, was formed by redesignating the Sicily Division and incorporated remnants of the former 15th Panzer Division, which had been assigned to North Africa but remained in Sicily due to the collapse of the Afrika Korps.

 It was not long before it saw action again, this time in Sicily.
-As the Germans retreated from western Sicily (as a result of the Allied invasion, code-named Operation Husky), they halted and began setting up defences in the vicinity of the town of Troina along Highway 120, perched high on the hilltops.
+As the Germans retreated from western Sicily (as a result of the Allied invasion, code-named Operation Husky), they fought a number of delaying actions that included clashes with 1st Canadian Infantry Division at Piazza Armerina, Leonforte, Assoro and Valguarnera prior to halting in the vicinity of the town of Troina along Highway 120, perched high on the hilltops.
 This was to become a linchpin of the Etna Line.
 In pursuit was the US 1st Infantry Division, nicknamed "The Big Red One", commanded by Major General Terry Allen.
 A six-day battle ensued from August 1–6, 1943, at the end of which, fearing encirclement, the 15th Panzergrenadier retreated down Highway 120 toward Cesaro and later Messina to be evacuated from the island.